James Fisk (financier): Rumors in Finland about Fisk's legacy

 After Fisk's death, rumors began circulating in Finland that he had left part of his enormous inheritance to "relatives living in Finland".
 These rumors are believed to have originated in the town of Porvoo, where the local newspaper, Borgåbladet, published a report in June 1872.
 The rumor quickly spread to Helsinki, the capital of the Grand Duchy of Finland at the time, and then to Turku, reaching these cities through newspapers in July 1872.

 Several people in Finland believed they were Fisk's heirs and began claiming a share of the inheritance.
 The attempts were apparently unsuccessful and the story of the inheritance gradually faded.
 However, it resurfaced in the early 20th century when a family in Suodenniemi hired an agent to collect the supposed inheritance.

 The Fisk inheritance story is now considered one of the many inheritance myths of the period.
-Fisk is not known to have had any close relatives in Finland.